 What about the old style longbows?
 They are still around and holding their own with the new hybrids.
 There is a core of longbow shooters that want the long length and straight grip bow like Howard Hill's.
 Hill was such an incredibly accurate archer that he is still admired and emulated today.
 This type of bow still has its place, and has its followers.

-Old style longbows (like these offered by Great Plains Archery) are very popular with fans of Howard Hill.
+Old style longbows (like these offered by Bear Archery and Sky Archery) are very popular with fans of Howard Hill.

 There are some longbows out there that are just as fast as most recurves.
 With current designs and woods you can have both smoothness and speed.
-The bow that Dick let me shoot could handle fast flight strings that allowed me to get a little more speed.
-The nice idea about having a bow geared for fast flight is that you can shoot the bow with B-50 or fast flight strings.
+The bow that Dick let me shoot could handle high performance Fast Flight strings that allowed me to get a little more speed.
+The nice idea about having a bow geared for Fast Flight is that you can shoot the bow with Dacron B-50 or Fast Flight strings.
 Make sure the tips are built right to handle both.
-If you're not sure, ask the bowyer before trying fast flight.
+If you're not sure, ask the bowyer before trying Fast Flight.
 Otherwise, you'll probably void your warranty.